vistron-gmbh/MotionCamera/README.md

 As soon as the Raspberry-Pi is connected to the power, it also tries to start the monitoring software automatically.
 As soon as the Raspberry-Pi is connected to the power, it also tries to start the monitoring software automatically.
 You can tell whether the monitoring software could start itself after a waiting time of approx. 1-2 minutes by the flashing yellow LED, which will flash three times.

 ## Implementing Auto-Start
+### Create Service-File

-1. Open a sample unit file using the command as shown below:
+Open a sample unit file using the command as shown below:

 ```sudo nano /lib/systemd/system/sample.service```